Kamurochō: Video games

 Kamurochō has appeared in every Yakuza main series title, beginning with the franchise's inaugural 2005 eponymous title.
 The district is introduced as the seat of power for the Tojo Clan (東城会, Tōjō-kai), the dominant yakuza organization in the Tokyo metropolitan area as well as the wider Kanto region of eastern Japan, its borders marking the organization's gang territory.
 The game's narrative follows ex-Tojo Clan member Kazuma Kiryu and his experiences within the district, marked by a time jump from 1995 to 2005 as a result of the character's decade-long incarceration in prison early in the game's story.

 The explorable areas of Kamurochō are expanded in later sequels or remakes, beginning with Yakuza 4, to include rooftop areas, underground shopping arcades, basement car parks and sewer passageways, with players no longer confined to ground level areas as in earlier titles from the 2000s.
 Subsequent titles also introduce new districts situated within other Japanese metropolitan areas, though Kamurochō always plays a key story role.

 Spin-off media which feature Kamurochō as an important setting include the Kurohyō sub-series which follows delinquent youth Tatsuya Ukyo; Yakuza: Dead Souls, which depicts several major characters confronting a zombie-infested Kamurochō; Ryū ga Gotoku Online, a mobile game which feature several story scenarios set within the district; and the Judgment video game sub-series, which stars private detective Takayuki Yagami.
 Streets of Kamurocho, a 2D brawler title patterned after the gameplay of the Streets of Rage series, saw a limited promotional release in 2020 to commemorate Sega's 60th anniversary.

-The only game in the series thus far to be set in the modern day and not feature Kamurochō is Like a Dragon Gaiden: The Man Who Erased His Name.
+The only two games in the series thus far to be set in the modern day and not feature Kamurochō are Like a Dragon Gaiden: The Man Who Erased His Name and Like a Dragon: Pirate Yakuza in Hawaii.

 Players can engage in a multitude of mini-games at various locations in Kamurochō, the availability of which differs from title to title.
 Potential mini-games include karaoke, golf driving ranges, bowling, batting cages, darts, arcade video games, claw machines, table tennis, business management simulations, dating sim scenarios, and gambling activities such as pachinko and illegal casino games.